 Best Trekking Gaiters

 When you’re out enjoying the natural world, especially during a wilderness trek, many things can get in your way and can even damage your lower legs or feet.
+We have all been on a hiking or backpacking trip and had some cuts and scrapes occur on our lower legs, most of the time they are just irritating but some situations can be detrimental to continuing your journey.
 And since hiking can become uncomfortable and next to impossible with injured legs or feet, opting to protect them with some gaiters is a wise decision to make.

 - Black diamond apex

 - Fivejoy Mountain Hiker

 10 Best Trekking Gaiters

 These gaiters are designed to cover both your ankles and shin areas, and can easily do both with their calf height design.